TylerTemp/SaintsField/README.md

 ### UI Toolkit ###

 The support for UI Toolkit is experimental.
-There are way too many issues with UI Toolkit that Unity does not give any guildline of how to do, and there are bugs that not fixed even in the newest Unity (Unity 2023.2.5f1 at this point)
+There are way too many issues with UI Toolkit that Unity does not give any guild of how to do, and there are bugs that not fixed even in the newest Unity (Unity 2023.2.5f1 at this point)

 If you encounter any issue, please report it to the issue page.
 However, there are many issues that is just not fixable: